Lackawanna Truck Accident Lawyers

 Evidence in a truck accident case often comes from multiple sources:

-• Police reports typically provide initial information about the scene, including the names of those involved, weather conditions, and witness statements.
+- Police reports with initial information about the scene, including the names of those involved, weather conditions, and witness statements.

-• Photographs of the accident site, vehicle damage, and road conditions are often important.
+- Photographs of the accident site, vehicle damage, and road conditions.

-• Data from the truck’s Electronic Logging Device (ELD) and event data recorder, often called the “black box,” can offer valuable insight into vehicle speed, braking patterns, and driver hours.
+- Data from the truck’s Electronic Logging Device (ELD) and event data recorder, often called the “black box.”

 What Is the Time Limit for Filing a Truck Accident Claim in New York?

-Commercial truck crashes often involve lengthy investigations and procedural requirements that should not be overlooked.
-The seasoned Lackawanna truck accident lawyers at Dan Chiacchia Injury Attorneys represent those impacted by serious trucking collisions with meticulous attention to detail and can explain your legal options.
-For a free case review, call us at 716-648-3030 or complete our online form.
-Located in Hamburg, New York, we proudly serve clients in West Seneca, Orchard Park, Lackawanna, Cheektowaga, Erie County, and the rest of the county.
+Commercial truck crashes often involve lengthy investigations and procedural requirements that should not be overlooked; our seasoned Lackawanna truck accident lawyers at Dan Chiacchia Injury Attorneys represent those impacted by serious trucking collisions with meticulous attention to detail.
+To schedule a free case review, call today at 716-648-3030 or fill out our online contact form.
+Located in Hamburg, New York, we proudly serve clients in the surrounding areas.